es

 This method has been historically around and used by ancient Babylonian and Chinese mathematicians since 179 CE.
 It was first described in the Nine Chapters of Mathematical Art.
 The author is known as Fang Cheng Shu, See the historical notes.

 Many people have contributed to Gaussian elimination, including Isaac Newton.
 However, it was named by the American mathematician George Forsythe (1917--1972) in honor of the German mathematician and physicist Carl Friedrich Gauss (1777--1855).
+Gauss’s genius was in systematizing and extending the approach for modern science.
 The full history of Gaussian algorithm can be found within the Joseph F. Grcar article.
+The Gaussian elimination section is spitted into a few subsections:

 Preliminaries